For more information about this role, get in touch with us at:

 - Able to work flexibly within a team, asking for and giving support as needed

 - Able to understand the importance of being punctual and the impact absence has on the effectiveness of the team

 - Anyone aged 16 and over may apply for this apprenticeship

-- GCSE passes in Maths and English are essential requirements
+- GCSE passes in maths and English are desirable but not essential requirements

 - Applicants must reasonably be able to travel to work within a maximum of 1 hour

-- Level 3 Teaching Assistant Standard (click for more information)
+- Level 2 Early Years Practitioner Standard – (click for more information)

 - A minimum of 1 day per week will be allocated for training purposes